AlphaGenes/AlphaPeel/docs/source/usage.rst

 Alternative allele probability file
 ===================================

-This file contains a line for
+The ``.alt_allele_prob.txt`` file contains *alternative allele probabilities* for each base population (metafounder) and each locus.
-metafounder IDs followed by one line per locus with *alternative allele probabilities*.
+There is one line per locus, with one optional top/header line.
-If no metafounders are used, each line contains a single alternative allele probability per locus.
-It provides a way to include known information on allele probabilities in the pedigree founders (base population).
+The header contains the metafounder ID(s), which can be skipped when there is just one metafounder / no metafounders.
+The remaining lines contain the metafounder-specific alternative allele probabilities for each locus.
 The file should include all metafounders present in pedigrees.
-Any missing metafounders default to 0.5 for all loci.
+Any missing values, or whole metafounder columns, default to 0.5 for all loci.
-The first line contains the metafounder IDs.
-The remaining values are alternative allele probabilities for all loci.
-The default alternative allele probabilities are 0.5 for each locus.
 If you do not have information for some loci, provide 0.5 for those loci.

-The file format is identical whether inputted via ``-alt_allele_prob_file`` or outputted from estimation using one or both ``est_start_alt_allele_prob`` or ``est_alt_allele_prob``.
+The file format is identical whether inputted via ``-alt_allele_prob_file`` or outputted from estimation using ``-est_start_alt_allele_prob`` or ``-est_alt_allele_prob``.

 Example with no metafounder and four loci: